-The Central Arizona College Police Department believes that it is better to act early to prevent crime rather than react to it after it has been committed.
+The Central Arizona College Police Department believes it is better to act early to prevent crime rather than react to it after it has been committed.
 Ultimately, we are all responsible for our own safety/security and the safety/security of those around us.
-Members of the CAC community are encouraged to participate in and be aware of the crime prevention programs that are available to them.
+Members of the CAC community are encouraged to participate in and be aware of the crime prevention programs available to them.

-During the 2017-18 academic year, CAC offered approximately 20 crime prevention and security awareness programs.
+During the 2021-2022 academic year, CAC offered approximately 20 crime prevention and security awareness programs.
 Topics such as personal safety, residence hall security, drug and alcohol abuse awareness, and sexual assault prevention are some examples of programs offered during the prior academic year.
-All crime prevention and security awareness programs encourage students and employees to be responsible for their own security and the safety of others.
-The following is a list of crime prevention programs that are offered to the community:
+All crime prevention and security awareness programs encourage students and employees to be responsible for their security and the safety of others.
+The following is a list of crime prevention programs offered to the community:

 - Security Escort Service.
 Escort services are available upon request at the Maricopa, San Tan, Signal Peak, and Superstition Mountain Campuses. - Crime Prevention Presentations.
-Members of the Police Department are available to talk to any student or employee group on any of our campuses/centers.
-These presentations are designed to educate members of the campus communities about
+Members of the Police Department are available to talk to any student or employee group on our campuses/centers.
+These presentations are designed to educate members of the campus communities about security and safety issues and may include various techniques used to prevent crime on campus. - Sexual Assault Awareness, Education, and Prevention.
+Prevention presentations can be made upon request in cooperation with the Office of the Dean of Student Development and Title IX Coordinator.

-- security and safety issues and may include various techniques that can be used to prevent crime on campus. - Sexual Assault Awareness, Education, and Prevention.
-In cooperation with the Office of the Dean of Student Life, prevention presentations can be made upon request. - Motorist Assist Program.
+- Motorist Assist Program.
 The Motorist Assist Program is a 24-hour service that provides jump-start services to people on campus. - Found Property Program.
 The Police Department is designated as the official campus location for receiving and storing found property.
-Individuals wishing to inquire about an item they have lost on campus should contact the Police Department either in person or by telephone.
+Individuals wishing to inquire about an item they have lost on campus should contact the Police Department in person or by telephone.

-In addition, numerous efforts are made to advise members of the CAC campus community, on a timely basis, of all campus crime and crime related problems, to include the following:
+In addition, numerous efforts are made to advise members of the CAC campus community, on a timely basis, of all campus crime and crime-related problems, including the following:

 - Annual Security and Fire Safety Report.
-A comprehensive annual report of crime related information is compiled, published and widely distributed at each campus and is available to all members of each campus community.
+A comprehensive annual report of crime-related information is compiled, published, and widely distributed at each campus and available to all campus community members.
 The report also includes fire safety information. - Daily Incident/Fire Log.
-The Police Department maintains and records a daily log of all department activity, including crimes that are reported to campus authorities and local law enforcement.
-The log also includes crime information at the college's satellite campuses and centers, and a list of fire incidents.
-Please see the section on the Daily Crime Log on page 6 to see how to access the log. - Timely Warning Notice.
-In the event of an incident that may be a concern to students, employees, or others, a "Timely Warning Notice" is prepared and distributed by the Police Department via campus e-mail.
+The Police Department maintains and records a daily log of all department activity, including crimes reported to campus authorities and local law enforcement.
+The log also includes crime information at the College's campuses and centers and a list of fire incidents.
+Please see the section on the Daily Crime Log on page 5 to see how to access the log. - Timely Warning Notice.
+In the event of an incident that may be a concern to students, employees, or others, a "Timely Warning Notice" is prepared and distributed by the Police Department via campus email.
 Once a problem is identified, these notices are typically posted as soon as possible. - Emergency Warnings.
-In the event of a major crime or incident that poses a threat to students, employees, or others, an Emergency Warning will be sent to all stakeholders via several methods, which may include: email, text, phone calls, social media, Alertus, and our web page CentralAlert.
+In the event of a significant crime or incident that poses a threat to students, employees, or others, an Emergency Warning will be sent to all stakeholders which may include email, text, phone calls, social media, Alertus, and RAVE.